 As part of our strategy to provide more payment options to consumers and travel service providers, increase the number and variety of our accommodations, and enable our long-term Connected Trip strategy, Booking.com increasingly processes transactions on a merchant basis, where it facilitates payments from travelers for the services provided.
 This allows Booking.com to process transactions for travel service providers and to increase its ability to offer secure and flexible transaction terms to consumers, such as the form and timing of payment.
 We believe that expanding these types of service offerings will benefit consumers and travel service providers, as well as our gross bookings, room night, and earnings growth rates.
 However, this results in additional expenses for personnel, payment processing, chargebacks (including those related to fraud), and other expenses related to these transactions, which are recorded in "Personnel" expenses and "Sales and other expenses" in our Unaudited Consolidated Statements of Operations, as well as associated incremental revenues (e.g., payment card rebates), which are recorded in "Merchant revenues."
 To the extent more of our business is generated on a merchant basis, we incur a greater level of these merchant-related expenses, which negatively impacts our operating margins despite increases in associated incremental revenues.
-The mix of our total gross bookings generated on a merchant basis was 59% 62% in the first second quarter of 2024, an increase from 51% 53% in the first second quarter of 2023.
+The mix of our total gross bookings generated on a merchant basis was 62% 65% in the second third quarter of 2024, an increase from 53% 56% in the second third quarter of 2023.

 We have established widely-used and recognized brands through marketing and promotional campaigns.
-Our total marketing expenses, which are comprised of performance and brand marketing expenses that are substantially variable in nature, were \$1.6 billion \$1.9 billion in the first second quarter of 2024, up 6% 8% versus the first second quarter of 2023 as a result of the healthy year-over-year growth in travel demand environment in the quarter and our efforts to invest in marketing, partially offset by a year-over-year improvement in performance marketing returns on investment ("ROIs") and a higher share of room nights booked by consumers coming directly to our platforms.
-Our performance marketing expense, expenses, which represents represent a substantial majority of our marketing expenses, is are primarily related to the use of online search engines (primarily Google), affiliate marketing, and meta-search services to generate traffic to our platforms.
-Our brand marketing expense is expenses are primarily related to costs associated with producing and airing digital branding and television advertising.
+Our total marketing expenses, which are comprised of performance and brand marketing expenses that are substantially variable in nature, were \$1.9 billion \$2.2 billion in the second third quarter of 2024, up 8% 6% versus the second third quarter of 2023 as a result of the year-over-year growth in travel demand in the quarter and our efforts to invest in marketing, partially offset by a higher share of room nights booked by consumers coming directly to our platforms. marketing.
+Our performance marketing expenses, which represent a substantial majority of our marketing expenses, are primarily related to the use of online search engines (primarily Google), affiliate marketing, meta-search, and meta-search services social media channels to generate traffic to our platforms.
+Our brand marketing expenses are primarily related to costs associated with producing and airing digital branding and television advertising.